A Ramsey-Tur\'an theory for tilings in graphs: Absorbing sets

 \begin{defn} For a vertex $v\in V(G)$ and subset of vertices $U\subset V(G)$, an $F$-fan $\cF_v$ at $v$ in $U\subset V(G)$ is a collection of pairwise disjoint sets $S\subset U\setminus \{v\}$ such that for each $S\in \cF_v$, we have that $|S|=k-1$ and $\{v\}\cup S$ spans a copy of $F$.
 If $U=V(G)$, we simply refer to an $F$-fan at $v$.
 We further define the vertex set $V(\cF_v)=\cup_{S\in \cF_v}S$ of a fan to be the union of the sets contained in $\cF_v$ and the \emph{size} of $\cF_v$ as the number of sets in $\cF_v$. \end{defn}

-Note that a fan of size $\ell$ has precisely $\ell(k-1)$ vertices.
+Note that a fan of size $\ell$ has precisely $\ell(k-1)$ vertices, recalling that the sets in a fan are pairwise disjoint.
 In order to build an absorbing structure, we will also make use of an auxiliary `bipartite template'.
-The following lemma (in a slightly different form) which was first introduced by Montgomery \cite{montgo19}.
+The following lemma (in a slightly different form) was first introduced by Montgomery \cite{montgo19}.
 Here we state the form given by Nenadov and Pehova \cite{nenadov20}.

 \begin{lemma} \emph{ \cite[Lemma 2.8]{montgo19}; \cite[Lemma 2.3]{nenadov20}} Let~$\be>0$ be given.
 There exists $m_0$ such that the following holds for every $m\geq m_0$.
 There exists a bipartite graph $B$ with vertex classes $X_m\cup Y_m$ and $Z_m$ and maximum degree $\De(B)\leq40$, such that $|X_m|=m+\be m$, $|Y_m| =2m$ and $|Z_m| = 3m$, and for every subset $X_m'\subseteq X_m$ with $|X_m'|=m$, the induced graph $B[X_m'\cup Y_m, Z_m]$ contains a perfect matching. \end{lemma}